Observation tower: Fire lookout towers

+Bird observation towers

+Areas where birdlife congregates are often associated with bird observation towers to assist with viewing.

+Hyperboloid structures

+Hyperboloid structures have a hyperboloid shape that is usually lattice framework and an observation deck on top.

 Other towers

-There are also some very unusual observation towers, which fit not well into one of these categories.
+There are some very different observation towers, which do not fit into other categories.
 Examples for this are the Henninger Turm, a grain silo with tower restaurant and observation deck in Frankfurt, the bell tower of Berlin Olympic stadium, whose platform is accessible by an elevator, the winding tower of the mining industry museum in Bochum, which has an open-air observation deck to which an elevator runs or a wind turbine in Holtriem wind park, which is equipped with a closed platform accessible over stairs.
 Also aerial tramway support towers, which serve as observation tower (and aerial tramway station), were realized, like Torre Jaume I in Barcelona.
 Even on the pylons of suspension bridges were already observation decks installed, as the example of Nový Most in Bratislava shows.
 A very unusual observation tower is Pont basculant de la Seyne-sur-Mer.
 It was once a bascule bridge, now permanently put upright and used as observation tower.

 History

 Germany

 In Germany, observation towers first appeared on the countryside at the end of the 18th century.
 These early towers were often built by wealthy aristocrats.
-It wasn't until the mid-19th century that citizens took control of the construction of such towers.
+It was not until the mid-19th century that citizens took control of the construction of such towers.
 In Austria and Switzerland many observation towers were established by alpine and tourist associations, and continue to be cared for by them.
 In the Waldigen Mountains, many citizen committees were active.
 Because of the long reign of emperor Franz Joseph, many observation decks carry the name "anniversary observation platform".
 The invention of the elevator in the late 19th century made taller observation decks possible.
 Most notably, the Eiffel Tower and the Blackpool Tower were built in this era.
 Radio towers developed as combined sending and observation tower between 1924 and 1926 in the city of Berlin.
 After World War II, a great need for tall observation towers arose, due to their dual usage as television and radio transmitters.
 In large cities, the desire existed to provide these towers with a tower restaurant and an observation deck, in order to make the building of towers more economical via admission fees and increased notability.
 Several water towers were also built with this in mind, but many have not survived to the modern day.